Khan1509/turbotags-website.a/replit.md

 - **Current State**: Fully functional with fallback data, ready for OpenRouter API integration

 ## Recent Changes
-- ✅ Successfully imported GitHub repository to Replit (Sept 9, 2025)
+- ✅ Successfully imported GitHub repository to Replit (Sept 12, 2025)
-- ✅ Fixed missing dependencies issue by reinstalling all npm packages
+- ✅ Fixed critical production build issue by moving tailwindcss, postcss, and autoprefixer to dependencies
-- ✅ Resolved Vite configuration issues and source map conflicts
+- ✅ Resolved missing Vite dependency by installing all npm packages correctly
+- ✅ Fixed minifier configuration by changing from terser to esbuild for better compatibility
+- ✅ Updated deployment configuration for proper static file serving with SPA fallback
-- ✅ Configured allowedHosts: true for proper Replit proxy handling
+- ✅ Verified Vite configuration with host 0.0.0.0, port 5000, and allowedHosts: true for Replit proxy
-- ✅ Development server now running successfully on port 5000 with proper host settings
+- ✅ Development server running successfully with no errors
+- ✅ Production build tested and working (builds in 10.26s)
 - ✅ All API endpoints working correctly with fallback data when OPENROUTER_API_KEY is not set
-- ✅ Configured deployment settings for autoscale hosting with build process
-- ✅ Fixed lucide-react package source map corruption issues
-- ✅ All website functionality verified and working correctly
+- ✅ Performance monitoring and analytics functioning correctly
-- ✅ Project fully functional and ready for use
+- ✅ Project fully functional and ready for both development and production deployment

 ## Project Architecture
 - **Frontend**: React SPA with React Router